-The exposure to the above asset class may be also established indirectly via derivatives, traded on an exchange or over-the-counter.
-Such derivatives shall include, but not limited to forwards, futures, swaps, including interest rate and currency swaps as well as credit derivatives, such as credit default swaps.
+The exposure to the above asset classes may be also established indirectly via derivatives, traded on an exchange or over-the-counter.
+Such derivatives shall include, but not be limited to forwards, futures, options (including currency options), swaps, including interest rate and currency swaps as well as credit derivatives, such as credit default swaps.